MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-extend-schedule-board-custom-resource-attribute.md

-The schedule board based can be customized and extended to help you reach your business needs.
+The schedule board can be customized and extended to help you reach your business needs.
 Common examples include customizing:

 1. the resource cells where the resources' names, pictures, and utilization are listed by default
 2. the fields in the filter pane where dispatchers choose the resources in a view